coreemu/core/doc/machine.rst

 created on the physical node and used to tunnel traffic to and from the emulated world.

 Double-clicking on a physical node during runtime opens a terminal with an SSH shell to that node.
 Users should configure public-key SSH login as done with emulation servers.

-.. _xen:

-xen
-===

-.. index:: xen machine type

-The *xen* machine type is an experimental new type in CORE for managing Xen domUs from within CORE.
-After further development, it may be documented here.

-Current limitations include only supporting ISO-based filesystems, and lack of integration with node services, EMANE, and possibly other features of CORE.

-There is a :file:`README-Xen` file available in the CORE source that contains further instructions for setting up Xen-based nodes.